Creating a Daily Rhythm That Helps Your Nervous System Feel Safe

 The gut and nervous system are constantly communicating.
 Sometimes healing starts with simpler meals, less overstimulation, slower eating, and remembering that the body needs fuel to feel safe.

-I have found stabilizing my blood sugar to be very healing physically and emotionally.
-My husband says I’m nicer to be around since working on my blood sugar.
-I really appreciated the perspectives of the glucose goddess and wearing a continuous glucose monitor to really help me deepen my understanding of what was going on in my body.
-My body feels it’s best when I stick to eating mostly vegetables and protein.
+I’ve noticed stabilizing my blood sugar has made me feel significantly steadier emotionally, mentally, and physically — and honestly, my family has noticed too.
+I really appreciated the perspectives of Jessie Inchaupse, Jason Fung, and Mindy Pelz and wearing a continuous glucose monitor for a while to really help me deepen my understanding of what was going on in my body.

 🏡 Home as a Co-Regulator

 Not from a perfectionistic Pinterest perspective.
-But from a sensory one.
+But from a real life, lived in, sensory safe one.

 Lighting.
 Clutter.
 Noise.
 Texture.
 Visual overwhelm.
 Spaces that invite exhale versus tension.